Suthi Veerabhadra Rao: Personal life

 Veerabhadra Rao married Sekhari in 1970 and has two children, a son and a daughter.
 His daughter died in 2013 from cancer.

 He was an avid reader of Literature in Telugu and English.
 He had his own personal library consisting of some of the books such as Veyi Padagalu and Srimad Bhagavatham.
 He also had a big collection of plays written in Telugu.

 He used to donate huge amounts of money for the needy, and there were many beneficiaries from him.
 He led a simple life, helping others, and doing what he liked to do.
 He was religious.

 Death

-While shooting for a song in the film Choopulu Kalisina Subhavela, there was a sprain on one of his legs.
+While shooting for a song in the film Choopulu Kalisina Subhavela, there was a sprain in one of his legs.
 Being a diabetic, he could not recover immediately and was advised to take some rest, as he was working continuously for a long time.

 He was admitted in a hospital for recovery.
 On 30 June 1988, he died of a drug-induced heart attack.